—Photograph by Lisa Poole/AP

 Pal is a 10 year old Great Dane, dressed up for Halloween as a race horse complete with her friend Snap the Chihuahua as her jockey.

-Second Annual PupLife.com Dog Halloween Photo Contest.
+Does your dog have a great Halloween costume?
+Then enter the Second Annual PupLife.com Dog Halloween Photo Contest.
 If your dog’s photo is chosen, you could win a $25, a $50

 or even a $100 Gift Certificate.
 Hand made costumes are encouraged, but store bought costumes are fine, too.